caffeinehit/dendrite/README.md

 # dendrite, social connectivity as a library

 Barebones social connection library.
 Tries to not do everything so you can do anything.
-Only OAuth2 currently.
+Only OAuth1 and OAuth2 currently.
 Python 3 compatible.

 ## Usage